Paul-Lac/Future-Corp/README.md

 ## Access to the website

-THe website is accessible at : https://paul-lac.github.io/Future-Corp/
+The website is accessible at : https://paul-lac.github.io/Future-Corp/